Table of Contents

 The meaning of a Red Light District is that it concerns a neighbourhood with (window) brothels, sex shows and/or other erotic venues.

 Amsterdam, De Wallen, Oudezijds Achterburgwal.

 Yes, all three Red Light District areas can be visited.
-However, due to corona measures, most venues are closed.
+And all venues, attractions and window brothels are open!

 TIP: Visit the website of the Dutch government for the latest updates and current measures on the corona measures.

 Amsterdam, De Wallen, Oudezijds Voorburgwal.

 Amsterdam Red Light District – De Wallen – is located in the old city centre.
 Just a few hundred meters south of Amsterdam Central Station.
 It can be found in the centre between Dam Square and Nieuwmarkt Square.

 De Wallen is the biggest and most famous prostitution area in the Netherlands.
 It counts 201 window brothels.

 Discover this interactive Amsterdam Red Light District map below.
 Our red light logos represent the locations of window brothels.
 De Wallen district is marked in red.